Speeches, Articles and Reports

 April 14, 2003

-“Harald Sverdrup and Walter Munk proudly served the Allied war effort by predicting ideal conditions for amphibious assaults.
-Both came under suspicion because they were foreign born, and both were denied access to their own labs.”
+“Harald Sverdrup and Walter Munk were foreign-born scientists who pioneered the study of atmospheric and ocean currents, and they both proudly served the Allied war effort by predicting ideal conditions for amphibious assaults.
+But both came under suspicion simply because they were foreign born, and both were denied access to their own labs in 1942.”

 PDF (right click to download)